 Methods for evaluating experimental activities such as evaluation templates, rankings, checklists, critical events, and more, work with the goal-based approach and evaluate the results.
 Modern methods focus on the personality traits of the individual (creativity, integrity, goal-oriented approach, leadership qualities) and tend to be more objective.

 “It is a regular assessment of a person about the performance and performance of the person’s potential for development.”

 “It is formal, constructive measures of measurement, evaluation, and performance of work-related behaviors and outcomes, and the findings of how to work effectively in the future so that employees, organizations, and society all benefit.”

 Performance evaluation meaning

-Performance evaluation is a systematic evaluation of the person’s performance.
+Performance evaluation is a systematic evaluation of a person’s performance.
 It is a developer tool used for the overall development of employees and organizations.
 Effectiveness is measured against factors such as work knowledge, quality and output quantity, initiative, leadership ability, supervision, reliability, cooperation, justice, versatility, and health.
-Evaluation as well as potential performance should be limited in the past.
+Evaluation, as well as potential performance, should be limited in the past.
 The second definition focuses more on behavior as part of the evaluation because behaviors influence the outcome of the task.

 The purpose of performance evaluation